What is BCLS Certification?

 Is BCLS the Same as BLS?

-Yes, BCLS Certification and BLS Certification are the same course and the same certification.
+Yes, Basic Cardiac Life Support (BCLS) Certification and Basic Life Support (BLS) Certification are the same.
 Only the title of the class changes depending on the institution that is administering the certificate.
-BLS certification is the most commonly used title since the American Heart Association (AHA) first created and offered the certificate through their training network.
-BCLS stands for Basic Cardiac Life Support.
-BLS stands for Basic Life Support.
-Sign up for our AHA compliant BLS certification course today to meet your BCLS requirement.
+BLS certification is the most commonly used title.
+Sign up for our BLS certification course today to meet your BCLS requirement.

 BCLS certification and training can be done completely online.
 Our automated training, testing, and certificate delivery program includes everything you need to complete your course in the fastest way possible.
 After registration you will be given access to a series of training materials with highlighted key concepts.
 The Online training manual can also be printed and studied at any location.
 Through our efficient BCLS certification methods you can have your training completed in under 60 minutes.